swcarpentry/DEPRECATED-boot-camps/python/best_practice/Readme.md

 For this lecture, we will return to the simulated survey data that we used in the lecture on using the shell.
 This data was in many different files, each distributed over many different directories.
-One of the exercises was to place all of those files in a single directory named `cleandata` and give them all the same extension.
+One of the exercises was to place all of those files in a single directory named `cleaneddata` and give them all the same extension.

 However, all those data in different files does not make it easy for us use